 When traveling far from home you definitely do not want any unexpected surprises or frustrating questions.
 Spend a weekend camping at home.
 Make a point to use and become familiar with all the systems both inside and out.
 How long does the stored water last?
 How much propane does it take to keep your beverages ice cold?
-Why didn't the satellite system pick up the big game?
+Why did the satellite system not pick up the big game?
 Find out what camping items are really needed, or not needed at all.

 Take note of any concerns or ideas you might have that would make things better.
 Call us with your questions or suggestions, we would love to hear from you.
-The better acquainted you become at home, the more enjoyable your first trip will be.